Balance Sheet and Cash Flow tabs

 This line returns the balance of the reference account from the prior period.
 This is often the starting position for cumulative calculations.

-For example, you can use an opening balance for an existing term loan, where you calculate the interest cost and principle reduction given the opening balance, repayments and interest rate.
+For example, you can use an opening balance for an existing term loan, where you calculate the interest cost and principal reduction given the opening balance, repayments and interest rate.

 Adjustment